Pathway out of restrictions

 It will require a minimum of three weeks to assess the impact of each significant relaxation before further decisions are made.

-This means there will be a four-week cycle, and the next review will take place on 15 April.
+This means there will be a four-week cycle for the Executive to review the regulations.

 The Executive will continually monitor and assess the impact of relaxations and, after taking each decision, will pause and reflect on the health, societal and economic impacts before reviewing and moving to the next decision.